GoC-Spending/goc-spending-website-v1/site/content/_index.md

 # Analyzing GoC Contract Spending

 This website is a volunteer-run analysis of Government of Canada contract spending.
-The federal government spends more than $X each year in competitive or sole-sourced contracts.
+The federal government spends more than {{< vars typicalOverallContractSpending >}} each year in competitive or sole-sourced contracts.

 Since the mid-2000s, contracts larger than $10,000 have been published on each department’s [Proactive Disclosure](https://www.canada.ca/en/treasury-board-secretariat/services/reporting-government-spending/proactive-disclosure-department-agency.html) websites.
 Publishing contracting information is intended to improve transparency and public trust in government contracting and spending decisions.